 The American Speech-Language-Hearing Association (ASHA) recently polled nearly 2,500 adults about their hearing health.
 Some results were promising—a significant number of people polled said hearing health was important to their quality of life.

-Polling has also shown that for those who report having hearing trouble, the biggest barrier to their accessing help has their denial of the seriousness involved and inaction toward receiving care.
-Many have indicated they were content to get by with some degree of hearing loss, and too many others have said they would only seek help if their hearing problems became “severe”—and possibly more difficult and more expensive to treat.
+Yet, for those who reported having trouble, the biggest barrier to their accessing help is their denial of the seriousness involved and inaction toward receiving care.
+Too many indicated they were content to get by with some degree of hearing loss, and too many others said they would only seek help if their hearing problems became “severe”—and possibly more difficult and more expensive to treat.